lmgithub/DataCleaningProject/CodeBook.md

  * 'train/subject_train.txt': Training subjects,
  * 'test/subject_test.txt': Test subjects.
 2. Merge subjects to one dataset using rows binding and name variable.
-3. Add subjects to measurement dataset (from Step 4) using column binding and transform in to data frame.
+3. Add subjects to measurement dataset (from Step 4) using column binding and transform dataset to data frame.
-4. Split dataframe by each activity and each subject.
+4. Reshape dataset using melt function with Subject+Activity key.
-5. Compute mean values for each measurement variable in Splitted dataframe and put results to datatable.
+5. compute average values for variables (measurements) with Subject+Activity key and transform dataset to data table.